airstabber/boilerplate/Archive/Dump/Markdown/initproject.md

 ## 1. Purpose

-This document outlines the standardized procedure for initiating a new software
+This document outlines the standardized procedure for initiating a new project
  by cloning and utilizing the templates within this boilerplate Git repository.
 Following these steps ensures consistency and a well-organized start to project planning and development.